Love Shagun: Plot

-J.D., a young man is at an important stage in his life of choosing a life partner.
-Looking like a plain situation which all youngsters go through, JD is accompanied by an unusual combination of problems, one of a persistent pressure of marriage from his mother and second of the astrological predictions surrounding them.
+J.D., a young man, is at the important stage of his life of having to choose a life partner.
+JD, however, must face an unusual combination of problems—the persistent pressure to get married from his mother, and the astrological predictions surrounding them.
 Caught in a fix, JD fights the battle with his three friends, Sandy, Sumit and Deepak who have their own definitions of love.
 All three friends try different solutions to get JD's life sorted and plan to find a girl for him whom he can divorce.
-JD in the middle follows all the tricks and plans and ends up meeting Tia, a modern and independent girl who follows her own mind.
+JD in the middle follows all the tricks and plans and ends up meeting Tia, a modern and independent girl, who follows her own mind.
 But much to their surprise, the story unfolds differently and JD finds himself in a larger soup than he had imagined.
 Between following his mother or his heart, JD is caught in a problem that does not seem easy to solve.